DylanFWu/Text-Comparer/README.md

-# LHL-Mini-Project-V
+# Question similarity model

-Determine whether 2 Quora questions are asking the same thing.
+Determine whether 2 questions are asking the same thing.

 data used can be found at